akram-99-amg/AkramMusic/README.md

 📝 Features 📝

+Login and sign up : To access the app, you must create an account and the login

 Music Search : Search for tracks by title, artist, or album name

 Track Display: View Trackinformation including title, artist, album cover and album name